ionelmc/python-hunter/README.rst

 Why not Smiley?
 ---------------

-There's some obvious overlap with `smiley <https://pypi.python.org/pypi/smiley>`_ but there are huge differences to how things work and from my perspective are problematic in Smiley:
+There's some obvious overlap with `smiley <https://pypi.python.org/pypi/smiley>`_ but there are few fundamental differences:

 * Complexity.
-Smiley is over-engineered:
+Smiley is simply over-engineered:

   * It's uses IPC and a SQL database.
   * It has a webserver.
+Lots of dependencies.
   * It uses threads.
 Side-effects and subtle bugs are introduced in your code.
   * It records everything.
 Tries to dump any variable.
 Often fails and stops working.

   Why do you need all that just to debug some stuff in a terminal?
 Simply put, it's a nice idea but the design choices work against you when you're already neck-deep into debugging your own code.
+In my experience Smiley has been very buggy and unreliable.
+Your mileage might way of course.

 * Tracing long running code.
 This will make Smiley record lots of data, making it unusable.

   Now because Smiley records everything, you'd think it's better suited for short programs.
 But alas, if your program runs